Temecula Valley Rose Society

 - We are going to have squirrels; the dry riverbed is a perfect ground squirrel habitat.
 We can minimize them by making sure that we do not provide them with more of the plants they like to eat.
 We can put gravel and other rocks in the holes we want them to leave; it may or may not work.
 We can make them less comfortable, but trying to fill in with concrete will just encourage them to dig under it and not solve the problem.
 The Water district does not want us to bait or poison them as the residue can get above ground and affect dogs, children, etc.(Squirrels fill their cheeks with food and carry it around with them, burying it and leaving it where they wish.)

-- The ants in our garden are native Harvester ants.
-We can ask them to move by using pea gravel, or other gravel or coarse D.G. around spots where they are not welcome.
+- Most of the ants in our garden are native Harvester ants.
+We can ask them to move by using pea gravel, or other gravel, or coarse decomposed granite around spots where they are not welcome.
 They like areas where there are weeds; they harvest the seeds.
 (Letting certain weeds grow is how we have encouraged the wildlife at our home without feeding the vermin.)